hippalectryon-0/sandboxie-docs/Content/SP_SandboxieKnownConflicts.md

 Problem: Games from GOG Galaxy may not run while sandboxed.

 Solution: No fix yet, see [#1246](https://github.com/sandboxie-plus/Sandboxie/issues/1246).
 You can "force" GOG Program folder so that it works correctly within a sandbox.
-See also: [ForceFolder](ForceFolder.md).
+See also: [Forced Folders](SP_ForcedFolderProcess.md#forced-folders).

 ### MS Edge is stuck when you clean Media Foundation data